dailymuse/oz/README.md

     def foo():
         print "Foo was called"

-For example, here's the SQLAlchemy initialization signal:
+For example, here's the signal that the SQLAlchemy plugin used to use:

     @oz.signal("initialized")
     def initialize(pool_timeout=None):